-- The student will be given the opportunity to assist the supervisor in his research program.
+- 1. The student will be given the opportunity to assist the supervisor in his research program.
 Every effort should be made to find a thesis topic so that his/her work and thesis activity are complementary. - 2.
 The student prepares an acceptable thesis. - 3.
 If the student has a graduate teaching assistant appointment, he/she will assist the supervisory faculty member with the instruction of classes. - 4.
 If the student has a joint graduate research assistant/graduate teaching assistant appointment, he/she will also assist the major professor with the instruction of classes--i.e., grading papers, preparing class materials, substituting in the classroom, and tutoring students. - 5.
 From time to time the graduate teaching and research assistants will assist with operational tasks in the department. - 6.
-At the end of each semester that a student is on funding, both the student and the student's supervisor will prepare a summary of work performed over the course of the semester.
-That summary is reviewed by the Graduate Committee and the Graduate Director.
+At the end of each academic year that a graduate students was active in the program for that year, both the student and the student's supervisor(s) will prepare a summary of work performed over the course of the past year.
+For GTA assignments, a student's supervisor will prepare a summary and evaluation of the student's work at the end of the semester in which they served as a GTA.
+Summaries are reviewed by the Graduate Committee and the Graduate Director.
 The Graduate Director is responsible for providing feedback from these evaluations to the student, the student's supervisor(s), the student's major professor and the Department Head.
-(Per Graduate School requirements, a similar evaluation of progress toward degree completion will also be conducted for students who are not on assistantship funding.)